Paterson, New Jersey: Industrial growth

-In 1835, Samuel Colt began producing firearms in Paterson, but within a few years he moved his business to Hartford, Connecticut.
+In 1835, Samuel Colt began producing firearms in Paterson, but within a few years moved his business to Hartford, Connecticut.
 Later in the 19th century, Paterson was the site of early experiments with submarines by Irish-American inventor John Philip Holland.
 Two of Holland's early models—one found at the bottom of the Passaic River—are on display in the Paterson Museum, housed in the former Rogers Locomotive and Machine Works near the Passaic Falls.

 Behind Newark and New York, the brewing industry was booming in Paterson in the late 1800s.
 Braun Brewery, Sprattler & Mennell, Graham Brewery, The Katz Brothers, and Burton Brewery merged in 1890 to form Paterson Consolidated Brewing Company.
 Hinchliffe Brewing and Malting Company, founded in 1861, produced 75,000 barrels a year from its state-of-the-art facility at 63 Governor Street.
 All the breweries closed during Prohibition.